Most probable path of an active Brownian particle: Introduction

 \section{Introduction}

-Active matter, such as a flock of birds, fishes, and bacteria, has attracted significant research interest in statistical mechanics in the last two decades ~\cite{Gompper20,LaugaBook, Shaebani20}.
-Several models of an active particle have been proposed, and these models numerically reproduce collective behavior.
-One of the simplest models is an active Brownian particle (ABP), which is a particle moving at a constant speed along a randomly changing direction~\cite{Romanczuk12} and is modeled using the Langevin equations.
-The collective behavior of the active matter, such as motility-induced phase separation, has been examined using ABP models~\cite{Fily12,Cates15}.
-Further, statistical properties of a single ABP have also been investigated, such as self-diffusion and the hydrodynamic interactions between particles and a wall~\cite{Patch17,Schaar15}.
+Active matter, such as a flock of birds, a school of fish, and bacteria, has attracted significant study interest in statistical mechanics in the last 20 years~\cite{Gompper20,LaugaBook, Shaebani20}.
+Accordingly, several active particle models have been proposed to numerically reproduce a collective behavior.
+One of the simplest models is the active Brownian particle (ABP) modeled using the Langevin equations.
+In an ABP, a particle moves at a constant speed along a randomly changing direction~\cite{Romanczuk12}.
+Interestingly, active matter collective behaviors, such as motility-induced phase separation, have been examined using ABP models~\cite{Fily12,Cates15}.
+The statistical properties of a single ABP, including self-diffusion and the hydrodynamic interactions between particles and a wall, have also been investigated~\cite{Patch17,Schaar15}.

 Among the various active particles, biological and artificial microswimmers, such as bacteria and self-propelled Janus particles, have been intensively studied~\cite{Guasto12, Elgeti15, Goldstein15, Lauga16, Bees20, Gaffney21, Iwasawa21}.
-The surrounding fluid for such microswimmers not only constraints their motility, as highlighted by the scallop theorem~\cite{Purcell77,Shapere89}, but also generates rich dynamical behavior, which often necessitate precise numerical calculations to reproduce~\cite{Ishimoto13,Ishimoto17,Ohmura18,Ito19}.
-However, under strong fluctuations, the hydrodynamic effects are often masked by noisy environments such as simple thermal fluctuations given by the fluctuation-dissipation theorem~\cite{KuboBook,DoiBook}.
-Nonetheless, fluctuations in the active system are more intrinsic and essential, as seen in bacterial run-and-tumble motions~\cite{LaugaBook} and noisy background flow-field induced by surrounding active particles.
+As indicated by the scallop theorem~\cite{Purcell77,Shapere89}, the surrounding fluid of these microswimmers limits their motility and results in an abundantly dynamic behavior that often necessitates the reproduction of precise numerical calculations~\cite{Ishimoto13,Ishimoto17,Ohmura18,Ito19}.
+The hydrodynamic effects are often masked under strong fluctuations by noisy environments, such as the simple thermal fluctuations generated by the fluctuation--dissipation theorem~\cite{KuboBook,DoiBook}.
+In addition, active system fluctuations are intrinsic and essential, as observed in bacterial run-and-tumble motions~\cite{LaugaBook} and the noisy background flow field induced by the surrounding active particles.

-In a general system, this noise induces stochastic transitions between possible states, as frequently studied in the research of chemical reactions~\cite{Hanggi90,ZuckermanBook}.
-For example, let us consider two states separated by an energy barrier of a simple double-well potential.
-Here, the noise is necessary for transitioning from one state to another.
-This stochastic transition may be a rare event with extremely minimal probability.
-In the single microswimmer system, examples include the slit passing~\cite{Salek19} and escaping from mechanical capture at the near-wall region~\cite{Elgeti09}.
-All these rare events can only be accomplished in the presence of the noise and would be necessary for the survival of microswimmers even if these are minor probabilities, as it may diversify their habitats.